fmigas/Projects_old/README.md

 The objective of this project was to observe how adding randomness to the model at different levels (adding noise to train data, and adding controlled randomness to the text-generating module) affects the quality of the output.

 At the end, I proposed some simple yet interesting metrics for the quality of the generated output.

+SOURCE CODE RECOGNITION

+It is a classification task.
+I had a dataset of source codes in as much as 19 different programming languages.
+The objective was rather trivial - to classify the records so that a programming language is correctly recognized.
+What made this task interesting was using an NLP toolbox for a source code with is not a natural language.